oryabkov/SCFD-all/CODING_GUIDELINES.md

   T value = T{};
 }
 ```
-Prefer "typename" instead of "class" (the difference is "nothing") [where possible](http://stackoverflow.com/a/11311432).
+Prefer "class" instead of "typename" (the difference is "nothing") [where possible](http://stackoverflow.com/a/11311432).

 ```
-template <typename T>     // Good: Padding after "template"; T is UpperCamelCase; "typename" used instead of "class". class CompressionUtil     // Good: Class name is UpperCamelCase and meaningful.
+template <class T>     // Good: Padding after "template"; T is UpperCamelCase; "class" used instead of "typename". class compression_util     // Good: Class name is UpperCamelCase and meaningful.
 {                          // Good: "{" on new line.
 ...
 };
 ```